HooriyaHK/SQLtoPython-/README.md

 Angela Solanki - worked on phase 1, creating a connection between the server, as well as creating the collection + database (load_json.py).
 I also created the user main menu page on main.py

+Hana Awaleh - worked on the queries 1 and 2 making sure the functionalities worked properly and met the requirements stated & contributed to debugging and refining these 2 queries

 # Code execution guide
 Please add